If you’ve never heard of a slab leak, join millions of American homeowners.

 6. Install a Water Leak Detector with Smart Shut Off

-Of all the ways to prevent a slab leak, an inline water detector is the newest, the coolest, and the most reliable.
+Of all the ways to prevent a slab leak, an inline water leak detector is the newest, the coolest, and the most reliable.

 This smart device learns your patterns and behavior, monitors water use, and shuts down the water system when it senses a problem.
 It can detect even the tiniest pinhole leaks!